olle/talk-query-response/README.md

     response: library/books.sci-fi#42
     body:
-      I, Robot
+      "I, Robot"
-      The Gods Themselves
+      "The Gods Themselves"
-      Pebble in the Sky
+      "Pebble in the Sky"

 In this payload we receive a list of book titles which all have the same author.
 One of the entries was already in the first Response we received.